 Welcome to Ares del Maestrat (also known as Ares del Maestre), a small picturesque village in the province of Castellón, Spain.
-It’s situated near the top of the Mola d’Ares mountain (1318 m.a.s.l.).
-Its elevation of 1195 m.a.s.l. gives Ares the title of the second highest town in the Valencian Community.
-Due to its strategic location different cultures (like Iberians, Romans or Muslims) populated this area.
-The city was built and fortified by the Romans, later was destroyed, fortified again and expanded by the Muslims.
-It was finally reconquered by James I in 1232.
+It lies near the top of the Mola d’Ares mountain (1318 m.a.s.l.).
+Its elevation of 1195 m.a.s.l. gives Ares the title of the second-highest town in the Valencian Community.
+Due to its strategic location different cultures (like Iberians, Romans, or Muslims) populated this area.
+Romans built and fortified the village.
+Later it was destroyed, fortified again, and expanded by the Muslims.
+James I finally reconquered it in 1232.

-Currently, as a result of migration to the cities, Ares del Maestrat isn’t well populated, no more than 230 people live there.
-It’s also interesting that the winters there can be very harsh and cold.
-It’s frequent that during the winter snowfalls it’s isolated and the inhabitants are obliged to a certain self-subsistence.
+Currently, as a result of migration to the cities, there are no more than 230 people living there.
+It’s also interesting that the winters there can be very harsh and cold and it’s frequent that during the winter snowfalls village gets isolated and the inhabitants are obliged to a certain self-subsistence.

 Viewpoint: Mirador Ares del Maestrat

-Mirador offers spectacular views of Ares del Maestrat, winding roads, and valleys.
+Mirador offers spectacular views of the whole village, winding roads, and valleys.

-On the highest point of the city we can see a small rock – the last remains of the old Templar castle, which was originally built during Islamic period.
+On the highest point of the city, we can see a small rock – the last remains of the old Templar castle, from Islamic period.
 From there you can see a beautiful panorama of Ares del Maestrat and the surrounding areas.
-In 1997 the castle was declared a Building of Cultural Interest.
+Since 1997 the castle has a title of a Building of Cultural Interest.

-At the foothill of the castle the small urban centre stretches.
+At the foothill of the castle the small urban center stretches.
 There we can find: